 Photos and explanations of some species mostly from the Olympic Peninsula in Washington.

-We’ve done our best to present accurate information, but identifying organisms, especially insects, from photographs can be difficult, so please take species identifications as tentative.
+Most of the photographs are by Stephen Hart, some by Karen Hart and Robbie Hart.
+We’ve done our best to present accurate information, but identifying organisms from photographs can be difficult, so please take species identifications as tentative.